Xiddler/PORTABLE_ENV/dotfiles/cheat/git.md

 git branch blah_branch_backup

-Later, if your merge gets completely messed up, you can do:
+Later, if your merge gets completely messed up, you can do: git merge --abort

+WAIT!
+This may be right but it is confusing.
+Ok, I create a branch with
+git checkout -b newfuchingbranch
+OR
+git branch newfuchingbranch

+What then?
+Do I checkout main before merging?
+It's not obvious, you fuckin cunt.
+Where do I do the merge from?
+Which branch?
+Does it matter?
+Too many fucking questions you fucking cunt.

 git merge --abort

+The merge command is confusing, to say the least... so...

 git reset --hard blah_branch_backup

+Ok, in case of a fuckup....
 That final command will restore the current branch's HEAD to point to the same commit as blah_branch_backup.

 This same pattern is useful for other dangerous commands, like rebases or filter-branch.